dennisnyarko/dashboard-app/README.md

 # dashboard-app

--This a basic front-end application using HTML, CSS & JavaScript with Light & Dark Mode
+-This a basic responsive front-end application using HTML, CSS & JavaScript with Light & Dark Mode